Spread Footing 101: Your Guide To Spread Footing Foundations In Texas

 Spread footings are a popular choice in many regions, but they’re especially common in Texas due to our expansive clay soils.
 These soils swell when wet and shrink during dry periods, placing significant stress on foundations.
 Spread footings are designed to handle that movement by offering a wide base that balances out pressure and weight.

-They’re cost-effective, easy to install and work well in areas with moderate to strong soil bearing capacity — making them a go-to option for residential foundations across Texas, especially in areas like Dallas, Fort Worth and San Antonio.
+They’re cost-effective, easy to install and work well in areas with moderate to strong soil bearing capacity, making spread footing foundations a go-to option for residential builds across Texas, especially in areas like Dallas, Fort Worth and San Antonio.

 How Spread Footings Work In Foundation Support